 We write Raven About The Parks | Raven About The Forests to inspire others to travel to these amazing public lands that are owned by every American and open to everyone on Earth.
 Beyond the handful of NPS sites that see more than one-million visitors annually there are hundreds of forests, monuments, and historic sites where it is easy to have a unique and personal experience connecting with the land.
 We hope that by spending time in the wild places of the United States and learning more about the history of this country that voters (and future voters) will make more informed decisions about how their representatives protect these treasures in the future.

-Basically, the goal of Raven About The Parks is to answer the question: Why would I want to go there?
-While the 60 NPS units named National Park are detailed in a variety of publications and websites, there is little information or photographs covering the hundreds of smaller sites within the NPS system.
-With 417 designated NPS units and over a hundred related areas, there is one closer to you than you might realize.
+Basically, the goal of Raven About The Parks | Raven About The Forests is to answer the question: Why would I want to go there?
+While the 63 NPS units named National Park are detailed in a variety of publications (including our own guidebook) and websites, there is little information or photographs covering the hundreds of smaller sites located across the U.S. With more than 420 designated NPS units and more than 200 areas managed by the USFS, there is public land closer to you than you might realize.

-A secondary goal of Raven About The Parks is to provide a single venue from which to offer our artwork and photographs for sale under the Store tab.
+We feel traveling is a great way to expand cultural horizons, study history in an interactive way, and get in touch with the natural world.
+A secondary goal of this blog is to provide a single venue from which to offer our artwork and photographs for sale under the Shop tab.

 …In the meantime, check out some real ravens in parks from Arizona to Maine to Alaska.